mabunday/article-image-caption-scraper/README.md

 [![made-with-python-3.7](https://img.shields.io/badge/Made%20with-Python%203.7-1CABE2.svg)](https://www.python.org/) ![version](https://img.shields.io/badge/version-0.2-brightgreen.svg)

 ### Description
-**twitter-article-scraper** is an automated web scraper for scraping Tweeted articles.
+**twitter-news-scraper** is an automated web scraper for dynamically scraping information from Tweeted news articles.
 It has been successfully used to collect image captions from 20 news publications, and over 2,000 articles for academic research.

 ### Changelog
 * **New in v0.2**